-Overall our students improved by almost 3% points in 2018-19.
+^{1.} Overall our students improved by almost 3% points in 2018-19.
 (Students were not tested in 2019-20 due to COVID-19 school closure) As school closure continued the 2021 Spring CAASPP was not administered.
 The most current data available reflects the 2018-19 CAASPP results.
+CAASPP testing did take place in the Spring of 2022 and those results will be available in the Fall of 2022.

-Results from 2018-19 CAASPP conveyed Concepts and procedures are the weakest assessment.
+2. Results from 2018-19 CAASPP conveyed Concepts and procedures are the weakest assessment.
 (Students were not tested in 2019-20 due to COVID-19 school closure) The most current data available reflects the 2018-19 CAASPP results.
 Due to the continued school closure, the Spring 2021 CAASPP was not administered.
+We were able to administer the CAASPP tests in the Spring of 2022 and the data will be available in the Fall of 2022.